School Science Lessons

 Menthol breaks down with heating, so peppermint leaf is not usually cooked.

-Apiole, parsley, celery leaf, Carnosol
+Apiole, parsley, celery leaf

-Carvacrol, oregano, thyme, pepperwort, wild bergamot,
+Carvacrol, oregano, thyme, pepperwort, wild bergamot

 Dillapiole, dill weed, fennel root